mamei16/GUI-Sudoku-Solver/README.md

 X X X X 4 X X 6 3
 X X 5 X X 8 7 X X
 ```
+To run the GUI Solver, run `./SudokuGUI`.
 Afterwards, select the file using the GUI and click "Solve".

 To solve the Sudoku using the command line binary, call `./Sudoku <my_text_file>`.
 This will print the Sudoku grid before and after it was solved.
 # Example Screenshot